 by Scott Ronalds

-My colleagues tell me their gas bills have seen an uptick too.
-And this from a group that already eats its own cooking in abundance.
-In fact, it’s a requirement at Steadyhand.
-Investing alongside our clients — or eating our own cooking — is one of our key business tenets.
-We feel there’s no better way to illustrate a commitment to our investment philosophy and business approach, and ultimately our clients, than to put our money where our mouth is.
+At Steadyhand, investing alongside our clients—or eating our own cooking—is one of our key business tenets.
+We believe there’s no better way to prove a commitment to our investment philosophy and business approach, and ultimately our clients, than to put our money where our mouth is.

-These numbers are worth highlighting because they mean our interests are well aligned — we’re experiencing the same fund performance, fees and client reporting that you are.
+These numbers are worth highlighting because they mean our interests are well aligned—we’re experiencing the same fund performance, client reporting, and fees that you are.
 Yes, we receive no “insider perks” when it comes to costs.
 We pay the same fees you pay and enjoy the same discount program.

 Note: For a more thorough overview of co-investment and why it’s important, see our piece Showing you the money.